 What is Lamisil Spray (Terbinafine) prescribed for?

 Fungal infections are a common occurrence throughout the natural world.
-And within humans a fungal infection occurs when an invading fungus takes over an area of the body, and becomes too much for the immune system to handle.
+And within humans a fungal infection can occur when an invading fungus takes over an area of the body and becomes too much for the immune system to handle.
 Fungus can live in anything, the air, soil, water, and in plants, as well as humans.
 And when in humans, in can lead to skin problems like rashes and bumps.

 Terbinafine, the active ingredient in Lamisil Spray, is used to treat various types of fungus, such as ringworm, athlete’s foot, and jock itch.
 This medication is also used to treat a skin condition known as pityriasis, which is a fungal infection that causes the lightening and darkening of the skin of the neck, chest, arms and legs.
 This medicine is what is known as an antifungal.
 Taking this medication will ultimately stop the growth of the fungus.